Advertising and Social Media

 Social media can be used to empower participants, rather than make them passive receivers of information.
 Companies can use social media to listen to their customers and other stakeholders via more conversational forms of corporate communication, involving a broader range of stakeholders in dialogues, and patiently building relationships with consumers.
 This program explores how advertising and social media may be used to more effectively and ethically influence consumers and persuade them to change their buying behavior.

-business, management, leadership studies, economics, communication, and psychology.
+This offering will prepare you for careers and advanced study in: business, management, leadership studies, economics, communication, and psychology.

 - Hybrid Online Learning - This offering delivers < 25% of its instruction online, rather than via face-to-face contact between you and your instructors.